Trinity College Dublin: 20th century

+During the early 20th century, the students and faculty of the university also participated in the First World War, in particular during the Gallipoli campaign.

+It has also been said of the period before Ireland left the Commonwealth that, "The overwhelming majority of the undergraduates were ex-unionists or, if from Northern Ireland, unionists.
+Loyalty to the Crown was instinctive and they were proud to be British subjects and Commonwealth citizens", and that "The College still clung, so far as circumstances permitted, to its pre-Treaty loyalties, symbolized by the flying of the Union Jack on suitable occasions and a universal wearing of poppies on Armistice Day, the chapel being packed for the two minutes' silence followed by a lusty rendering of 'God Save the King...".
+"But by the close of the 1960s...
+Trinity, with the overwhelming majority of its undergraduate population coming from the Republic, to a great extent conformed to local patterns".

 The School of Commerce was established in 1925, and the School of Social Studies in 1934.
 Also in 1934, the first female professor was appointed.

-In 1944 Archbishop of Dublin John Charles McQuaid required Catholics in the Dublin archdiocese to obtain a special dispensation before entering the university.
+In 1944, the Archbishop of Dublin John Charles McQuaid required Catholics in the Dublin archdiocese to obtain a special dispensation before entering the university, under threat of automatic excommunication.
 The ban was extended nationally at the Plenary Synod of Maynooth in August 1956.
-Despite this sectarianism, 1958 saw the first Catholic reach the Board of Trinity as a Senior Fellow.
+Despite this sectarianism, 1958 saw the first Catholic reach the Board of Trinity as a Senior fellow.

 In 1962 the School of Commerce and the School of Social Studies amalgamated to form the School of Business and Social Studies.
-In 1969 the several schools and departments were grouped into Faculties as follows: Arts (Humanities and Letters); Business, Economic and Social Studies; Engineering and Systems Sciences; Health Sciences (since October 1977 all undergraduate teaching in dental science in the Dublin area has been in Trinity College); and Science.
+In 1969 several schools and departments were grouped into Faculties as follows: Arts (Humanities and Letters); Business, Economic and Social Studies; Engineering and Systems Sciences; Health Sciences (since October 1977 all undergraduate teaching in dental science in the Dublin area has been in Trinity College); and Science.